 Graduates of the program will be eligible to take the National Registry Certification Paramedic.
 Upon successful completion of this exam, graduates will be awarded the NREMT-P credential and are eligible to apply for licensure with the State of Florida.

-Program Goal - To prepare competent entry-level paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician and/or Emergency Medical Responder level.
+Program Goal - To prepare competent entry-level paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Responder level.

 PARAMEDIC PHILOSOPHY